Search

 In Key Stage Two we have daily discrete sessions for 30 minutes each morning.
 These follow the VIPERS framework to ensure that all different areas of reading are covered in depth.
 The start of the week focuses on introducing the key vocabulary and reading and discussing the text as a whole class, this moves on to focused groups later in the week where we work in smaller groups to explore the text in more depth.
 The end of the week sees children use their knowledge from the week to answer questions on the text, this is then evaluated through whole class discussions.
 Reading is also interwoven into most sequences of teaching as it is the foundation of learning and the key to unlocking the curriculum.

 Here at Gladstone, we ensure each year group has a varied and diverse curriculum and this is also reflected in the texts that we study as part of these topics.
-To enable all children, regardless of reading ability, to access the chosen texts, we often follow a Differentiated Texts approach where the text itself and the learning sequence is aimed directly at the ability of all groups of children to provide a suitable amount of challenge for all.
+To enable all children, regardless of reading ability, to access the chosen texts.

 Promoting Reading

 Classes have Storytime to share a class text and expose children to a range of authors and genres.
 Teachers and children select the texts and discuss their thoughts and opinions on their favourite books.
 As motivating our pupils and creating a reading rich environment is incredibly important to us at Gladstone, we run a lot of incentives to help maintain the passion for literature and reading.
-Classes run their own weekly word count competitions and each Friday we have a ‘Golden Ticket’ reward system where a child from each class gets a preferential dining experience at lunchtime and their achievements celebrated in whole school assemblies and further acknowledged on a school display.
+We have a ‘Golden Ticket’ reward system where reading is celebrated.
 In addition to this, we closely monitor children’s Accelerated Reader engagement and progress and celebrate children who hit the milestone of 1,000,000 words in assemblies, they get to pick a day to come to school in their own clothes and they are awarded a golden reading star badge.

 Promoting the love of reading is one of our key priorities here at Gladstone and one of the big events we really champion is World Book Day.
 We celebrate this wholeheartedly each year with a whole school approach to dressing up, carry out a range of activities or whole school event/challenge and hold yearly competitions to raise the profile and engagement in this fantastic event.
 We have author visits to school who carry out assemblies or workshops which have been greatly received by the children and staff alike.
 Furthermore, we have visits from Stoke library services and plan library visits for the children in Foundation Stage and Key Stage One.